• Skip to primary navigation

 Marijuana use was likely a contemporary issue when the books of the Bible were written, yet the Scriptures were silent on the topic.

 Does this mean that using marijuana recreationally is a theologically sound practice?
-Probably not.
+Not necessarily.
 There may not be an explicit verse in the Bible about weed or getting high, but it has plenty to say about similar vices, such as alcohol.
 These cautions against getting drunk and losing the ability to make sound judgments would probably apply to activities like smoking marijuana as well.

 Marijuana Can Be a Powerful Vice

-At first glance, the increasing popularity of weed suggests that it is addictive.
+At first glance, the increasing popularity of weed may raise concerns about addiction.
 However, the truth is that about nine out of 10 people who use marijuana don’t develop an addiction to it.
 Particularly among those who didn’t begin using weed until adulthood, quitting marijuana is easy compared to quitting harder drugs such as cocaine or heroin.

 Addiction to medical marijuana may be rare, but about 30 percent of those who use weed have some degree of marijuana use disorder.
 This is similar to dependence, which is when an individual experiences withdrawal symptoms when they’re not using a drug.

-Those who use marijuana regularly report symptoms and health issues such as:
+Those who use marijuana regularly and then stop may experience withdrawal related symptoms such as:

 • Irritability